Blue skies

 +

-Please refer to DFS’s Guidance for New York Domestic Insurers on Managing the Financial Risks from Climate Change for more information on DFS’s expectations regarding scenario analysis and stress testing.
+Refer to the Guidance for New York Domestic Insurers on Managing the Financial Risks from Climate Change for more information on DFS expectations regarding scenario analysis and stress testing.

 +

 DFS encourages insurers to consider the financial risks from climate change as they perform their ORSAs but understands that it will take time for companies to include climate considerations in their ORSAs where appropriate.
-Please refer to DFS’s Guidance for New York Domestic Insurers on Managing the Financial Risks from Climate Change for more information on DFS’s expectations regarding ORSAs.
+Refer to the Guidance for New York Domestic Insurers on Managing the Financial Risks from Climate Change for more information on expectations regarding ORSAs.

 +

 The TCFD has become a globally adopted framework by regulators and industry alike.
 Since 2019, insurers may submit TCFD reports in lieu of responding to the NAIC Climate Risk Disclosure Survey, which some insurers have done.
 DFS understands that the four major components of TCFD (governance, strategy, risks, and metrics and targets) require different levels of sophistication and resources to complete.
 As such, DFS will continue to engage with industry participants on implementation of the various TCFD components.
-Please refer to DFS’s Guidance for New York Domestic Insurers on Managing the Financial Risks from Climate Change for more information on DFS’s expectations regarding public disclosure.
+Refer to the Guidance for New York Domestic Insurers on Managing the Financial Risks from Climate Change for more information on DFS expectations regarding public disclosure.

 How can I access the information covered in the DFS Climate Change Seminar Series?